AdobeDocs/platform-learn.en/help/tutorial-web-sdk/configure-schemas.md

 >[!IMPORTANT]
 >
 > It is possible to enable **[!UICONTROL Profile]** for a schema before saving your schema. **Do not** enable it at this point.
-Once a schema is enabled for Profile, it cannot be disabled or deleted.
+Once a schema is enabled for Profile, it cannot be disabled or deleted without resetting the entire sandbox.
 Fields cannot be removed from schemas at this point either, although it is possible to [Deprecate Fields in the UI](https://experienceleague.adobe.com/en/docs/experience-platform/xdm/tutorials/field-deprecation-ui#deprecate).
 These implications are important to keep in mind later on when you are working with your own data in your Production environment.
 >
 >
 >This setting is discussed more during the [Setup Experience Platform](setup-experience-platform.md) lesson.